KhaDivaa/SUPERSTORE-PERFORMANCE-OVERVIEW/README.md

 # DATA ANALYSIS & VISUALIZATION
 The analysis and visualization of the data were all done on Tableau.
+The analysis is concentrated on the comparison of sales, profit, orders, and customers for the recent and previous years (2017 & 2016).

 *To view and interact with the Dashboard, click on the link below: https://public.tableau.com/views/Salesperformanceoverview_17148583394950/SalesComparison?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link